 Concrete, Brick, and Asphalt Heavy-debris Pricing

-Heavy-debris jobs run on a weight ticket from the scale house, not by the yard; the cleanest loads—meaning no mixed wood, drywall, or trash—earn our lowest per-ton rate.
-I coordinate each dumpster and container dispatch after a quick call with your site super to confirm the total tonnage expected.
+Heavy-debris jobs run on a weight ticket from the scale house, not a flat yard rate; the cleanest loads—meaning no mixed wood, drywall, or trash—earn our lowest per-ton rate, and the rest are billed by the exact tonnage.
+I size the container and dispatch a dumpster after talking to the site super.

 Tonnage Limits and Weight Overage Policy

-Every construction roll-off ships with an included tonnage allowance: you pay for the weight upfront.
-Additional weight is billed at our per-ton overage rate against the scale-house ticket; this ensures transparency when the truck weighs in—it keeps your costs clear.
-You should use roofing tear-off jobsite containers for shingles, as their density quickly consumes the standard allowance for a mixed-debris container.
+Every construction roll-off ships with an included tonnage allowance: additional weight is billed at our per-ton overage rate verified by the scale-house ticket.
+Our upfront quote clarifies the cap; you will know exactly what the container holds before the truck weighs in—and that means no surprises.
+We suggest roofing tear-off jobsite containers for shingles, as their density eats up your mixed-debris limit.

 20-yard